algorandfoundation/buildweb3/README.md

 ### Step 5.2 - Receive 1 "buildweb3" Asset

-**Task:** Make an atomic transfer of 42 Algos from account A to `4O6BRAPVLX5ID23AZWV33TICD35TI6JWOHXVLPGO4VRJATO6MZZQRKC7RI` and of 1 "buildweb3" asset (ID 14035004) from `4O6BRAPVLX5ID23AZWV33TICD35TI6JWOHXVLPGO4VRJATO6MZZQRKC7RI` to account A, where the second transaction is signed using the [signed smart contract (aka delegated logic sig)](step5.lsig).
+**Task:** Make an atomic transfer of 4.2 Algos from account A to `4O6BRAPVLX5ID23AZWV33TICD35TI6JWOHXVLPGO4VRJATO6MZZQRKC7RI` and of 1 "buildweb3" asset (ID 14035004) from `4O6BRAPVLX5ID23AZWV33TICD35TI6JWOHXVLPGO4VRJATO6MZZQRKC7RI` to account A, where the second transaction is signed using the [signed smart signature (aka delegated logic sig)](step5.lsig).

-This task is similar to Step 4, except that the second transaction is signed using a delegated logic sig instead of a normal signature.
+This task is similar to Step 4, except that the second transaction is signed using a delegated logic sig / smart signature instead of a normal signature.
 Concretely, assume `txn2` is the second transaction of your atomic transfer Instead of signing it with `stxn2 = txn2.sign(private_key)`, you do the following:
 ```py